-Process Wastewater means any waternon-stormwater which, during manufacturing or processing, comes into direct contact with or results from the production or use of any raw material, intermediate product, finished product, byproduct, or waste product (40 CFR 122.1).
-If stormwater commingles with process wastewater, the commingled water is considered process wastewater.
+Process wastewater means any water which, during manufacturing or processing, comes into direct contact with or results from the production or use of any raw material, intermediate product, finished product, byproduct, or waste product (40 CFR 122.1).

-Receiving Water means the water bodywaterbody at the point of discharge.
-If the discharge is to a storm sewer system, either surface or subsurface, the receiving water is the water bodywaterbody to which the storm system discharges.
+Receiving water means the water body at the point of discharge.
+If the discharge is to a storm sewer system, either surface or subsurface, the receiving water is the water body to which the storm system discharges.
 Systems designed primarily for other purposes such as for ground water drainage, redirecting stream natural flows, or for conveyance of irrigation water/return flows that coincidentally convey stormwater are considered the receiving water.